phylyc/somatic_workflow/README.md

 # its corresponding path must point to an empty file (of size 0B).
 The
 # annotated_target_intervals will instead be used for denoising.
 Array[File]? cnv_panel_of_normals
-# Paired-end reads that overlap at some sites of interest lead to double counting.
+# Setting this avoids double counting evidence from paired-end reads.
+This is
-# This process in general is more of an issue in cell-free DNA where the vast majority
+# particularly important for cell-free DNA samples, where the majority of
-# of templates are ~166bp long, which is shorter than twice the read length.
-The result
+# templates is shorter than twice the read length.
-# is that many bases on a given template are reported twice, once from each paired-end
-# read.
-This is mitigated by setting the respective `is_paired_end` entry to `true`.
-Array[Boolean]? is_paired_end       # Boolean inputs, ensure correct format!
+Array[Boolean]? is_paired_end
 # Whether to use the sample for denoised copy ratio (dCR) and allelic copy ratio
 # (aCR) estimation.
 If not provided, all samples will be used.
-Array[Boolean]? use_sample_for_dCR  # Boolean inputs, ensure correct format!
+Array[Boolean]? use_sample_for_tCR  # Boolean inputs, ensure correct format!
 Array[Boolean]? use_sample_for_aCR  # Boolean inputs, ensure correct format!

 # A list of normal sample names.
 If not provided, all samples will be treated as